Godsmith/trainfinity3/README.md

 	- Mines produce coal or iron
 	- Forests produce wood
 	- Cities produce mail
+	- Steelworks produce steel if supplied with coal and iron
 - Stations built next to consumers will accept resources:
 	- Factories accept wood and steel
-	- Steelworks accept coal and iron and produce steel
 	- Cities accept mail
+	- Steelworks accept coal and iron
+- Industries pay for resources depending on
+  - how far the closest producer is
+  - the resource tier
 - Prices increase with the number of objects built
 - Trains can turn around when stopped at platforms but not elsewhere
 - Trains avoid oncoming trains by choosing sidetracks when available